-- Plan and set up the system, including the environments and attributes of the system's users
+- Plan and set up each system, including the environments and attributes of the system's users

 - Allocate system resources

-- Set the policy for the use of the system
+- Set the policy for the use of the systems

-- Make the system secure
+- Make the systems secure

 The System Administrator is the person to whom users and operators turn when anything goes wrong, or when problems arise unexpectedly.
-Although this book frequently refers to a single System Administrator, in your installation several people may share the job of administering the system.
-Alternatively, the System Administrator may double as an operator or a user.
+Although this book frequently refers to a single System Administrator, at your installation several people may share the job of administering the system.
+Alternatively, an operator or a user may double as the System Administrator.

 The three volumes of the System Administrator's Guide cover many of the tasks that you, in your role as administrator, may be expected to perform.
-This volume shows you how to:

-- Allocate disk space and software resources - Maintain system hardware and software

-• Create or revise a system configuration file

-The System Administrator's Guide, Volume II, Communications Lines explains how to:
+This volume shows you how to allocate disk space and software resources, including creation or revision of a system configuration file.
+The System Administrator's Guide, Volume II, Communications Lines and Controllers explains the configuring of asynchronous lines, as well as I/O and buffer allocation.

-• Configure asynchronous lines